-UN: Libya’s warring sides agree to lasting cease-fire deal
+UN: Libya’s warring sides agree to cement cease-fire deal

 The delegates negotiating on behalf of Libya’s rival administrations must now send the draft for approval to their respective leaders who have the power to halt the fighting, a prospect that faces further obstacles.
 The representatives promised to reconvene in Geneva next month to hammer out details of the deal’s implementation.

-Monday’s apparent breakthrough came days after eastern-based forces under the command of Khalifa Hifter escalated their attacks on the capital of Tripoli.
-The attacks hit Tripoli’s civilian seaport, narrowly missing an explosive liquefied petroleum gas tanker and prompting the U.N.-backed government in Tripoli to pull out of talks.
+Monday’s apparent breakthrough came days after eastern-based forces under the command of Khalifa Hifter escalated their attacks on the capital, Tripoli, which is held by a rival U.N.-backed government.
+The attacks hit Tripoli’s civilian seaport, narrowly missing a highly explosive liquefied petroleum gas tanker and prompting the Tripoli administration to pull out of talks.
 The negotiations resumed days later, with expectations for an agreement low.

+A key sticking point throughout the talks has been the disarmament of fierce militias defending the capital against Hifter’s assault.
+Officials from Libya’s Tripoli government expressed willingness to demobilize militias at the latest Human Rights Council session in Geneva on Monday.
+But it remains unclear whether the administration has the power to rein in the scores of disparate militias.

+Tripoli “is not opposed to disbanding militias,” said Mohamed Taher Siala, the U.N.-backed government’s foreign minister, while addressing reporters in Geneva.
+“There are unlawful militias who abduct people and jeopardize their lives.”

 The current cease-fire was brokered in January by Russia and Turkey, which back opposite sides in the conflict.
+But Libyan leaders never signed a pledge, let alone met face to face.

-A high-profile international summit followed in Berlin, where world powers with interests in the oil-rich North African country pledged to push for the cease-fire and uphold a widely flouted arms embargo.
+A high-profile international summit followed in Berlin, where world powers with interests in the oil-rich North African country promised to push for the cease-fire and uphold a widely flouted arms embargo.

 Developments on the ground have repeatedly defied diplomatic efforts to resolve the crisis.
 Foreign backers keep pouring weapons into the country, the U.N. alleges.
-Fighting continues around the capital, as each side accuses the other of violating the cease-fire.
+Clashes continue around the capital, as each side accuses the other of violating the cease-fire.

 The United Arab Emirates and Egypt, as well as France and Russia, support Hifter’s self-styled Libyan Arab Armed Forces.
 The embattled Tripoli administration, which controls just a shrinking corner of western Libya, has increasingly relied on Turkey for military aid.